Freedom of Information

 How to make a Freedom of Information Request

 A FOISA request must be in writing or other permanent form, such as a letter, e-mail, social media message, voicemail message, audio recording or made to us via our website, www.whatdotheyknow.com.
-You can complete an online FOI request here.
+Make an online FOI request.

 - Name of the applicant.
 If the identity of the applicant is not clear from the request or it appears that the request is being made on behalf of another person, then we are entitled to refuse the request, subject to first providing appropriate advice and assistance to try and validate the request.